ZeroSharp/zerosharp.github.com/source/_posts/2016-01-12-serverless-framework-part-2-typescript-and-mocha.markdown

 title: "Serverless Framework - Part 2: TypeScript and Mocha"
 date: 2016-01-12 08:08
 comments: true
-categories: [serverless, aws, typescript, mocha]
+categories: [serverless, aws, lambda, typescript, mocha]
 description: An introduction to the Serverless framework.
 Making it easy to use Amazon Lambda to build highly scalable apps cheaply.
 Here we configure the project for Typescript and Mocha.
 ---